 For more information on the interest rate, including the calculation and a chart comparing the bond market rate vs the average SRF interest rates, see our Interest Rate Fact Sheet.

 Funding Amounts to Date

-As of 2017, the CWSRF Program has awarded approximately $1.1 billion in funding for over 120 wastewater and stormwater improvement projects during the past five years, and a total of $4 billion in loan funds since its inception in 1989.
+As of 2020, the CWSRF Program has awarded approximately $1.1 billion in funding for over 172 wastewater and stormwater improvement projects during the past five years, for a total of approximately $5 billion in loan funds since its inception in 1989.
 The program is funded by federal grants, state matching funds, loan repayments and interest earnings.